Optimality of a refraction strategy in the optimal dividends problem with absolutely continuous controls subject to Parisian ruin: Verification of optimality

-The first two equations of~\eqref{troisequations} have already been verified in \cite{renaud_2019}.
-To prove the third equality, it suffices to follow the steps of the proof of Lemma 6 in \cite{kyprianou-et-al_2012} in which the time of classical ruin is replaced by our Parisian ruin time. \end{proof}
+\begin{proof} The first two equations of~\eqref{troisequations} have already been verified in \cite{renaud_2019}.
+To prove the third equality, it suffices to follow the steps of the proof of Lemma 6 in \cite{kyprianou-et-al_2012} in which the time of classical ruin is replaced by the Parisian ruin time. \end{proof}

 As the final step of our verification procedure, we show that $V_{b^*}$ is a concave function on $[0,\infty)$, which is stronger than what is needed.
 This is where the assumption of complete monotonicity of the density of the L\'evy measure is of paramount importance.
 Indeed, we will use a result of Lemma~\ref{scalemonotone}, saying that the $q$-scale function can be written as the difference of an exponential function and a completely monotone function, together with Bernstein's theorem.